dmonaldo/chatgpt-retrieval-plugin/README.md

 # FinGPT Plugin

-The FinGPT authentication frontend is [here](https://github.com/dmonaldo/fingpt).
+The FinGPT Plugin lets you search and ask questions about your bank accounts and financial transactions.
+The FinGPT authentication frontend can be found [here](https://github.com/dmonaldo/fingpt).

+This plugin is a fork of the [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin).
+All readme content below is from the original plugin.

 Find an example video of a Retrieval Plugin that has access to the UN Annual Reports from 2018 to 2022 [here](https://cdn.openai.com/chat-plugins/retrieval-gh-repo-readme/Retrieval-Final.mp4).